Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL CHALLENGES

 \subsection{FL Latency and Convergence}

-The network and devices heterogeneity, data statistics heterogeneity, dynamic wireless environment, and acquiring the CSI are the most important factors that influence FL performance in terms of latency and convergence rate.
-An appropriate client scheduling mechanisms can be the key to an accurate and fast model convergence.
-The authors in \cite{[3.39]} formulate an optimisation problem that jointly selects a group of clients with local models that have a significant impact on the global model and assigns the limited resource blocks to those clients.
-Furthermore, Huang \emph{et al.} \cite{[3.40]} proposed a stochastic client selection algorithm, E3CS, which jointly considers the cumulative effect of participants and selection fairness, with the aim to maintain a high-quality training performance while ensuring fairness among high-qualified and low-qualified clients.
+The network and devices heterogeneity, data statistics heterogeneity, dynamic wireless environment, and acquiring the CSI are the most important factors influencing FL performance in terms of latency and convergence rate.
+An appropriate client scheduling mechanism can be the key to an accurate and fast model convergence.
+The authors in \cite{[3.39]} formulate an optimisation problem that jointly selects a group of clients with local models that significantly impact the global model and assigns the limited resource blocks to those clients.
+Furthermore, Huang \emph{et al.} \cite{[3.40]} proposed a stochastic client selection algorithm that jointly considers the cumulative effect of participants and selection fairness to maintain a high-quality training performance while ensuring fairness among high-qualified and low-qualified clients.
 Moreover, enabling edge computing can remarkably reduce the FL latency, in which APs are placed close to the edge device, and hence, reduced latency can be achieved.
-Additionally, shorter distances imply enhanced communication quality and therefore, faster model convergence.
-Within the same context, the authors in \cite{[3.38]} proposed a framework with the aim to reduce the average time per round by considering a latency-based scheduling, in which clients are selected based on their computation and communication delay.
-In particular, the authors exploited the multi-arm bandit RL tool to estimate statistical channel information and thus, selects clients that can send updates in a shorter time, therefore, minimising the overall latency of the training process.
+Within the same context, the authors in \cite{[3.38]} proposed a framework to reduce the average time per round by considering latency-based scheduling, in which clients are selected based on their computation and communication delay.